dtrodrigo/ApplicationCreator/README.md

 * Dynatrace API Token

 * Application definition rules - provided in this repo [app-test.xlsx](app-test.xlsx) (the excel file will contain the AppName followe for the URL rule definition to apply)
-The application rules have to be defined in order (All definitions from an application together in teh excel file)

 * Application definition template - Select the proper template to create an application with or without RUM enabled.
 Templates provided in this repo:
 [applicationTemplate.json](applicationTemplate.json)